HackYourFuture/databases/Week3/HW3-Node.js-MySQL/README.md

-## Handing in homework,Using an entity relationship diagram, design the data model for an application
+## Handing in homework, Node.js with MySQL (Create database, Create table, Insert Into, Select form).